tsangiotis/tsangiotis.github.io/_drafts/email-gripes.md

 The thing is I liked HEY's approach.
 It is basically a framework for email.
 And this can be replicated.

 At the same time I am always looking to avoid Gmail's apps on anything but the web.
 They make  advertisements look like normal emails on mobile.
-In a rush you open one of those and all of a sudden you look at a super market website instead of your emails.
+In a rush you open one of those and all of a sudden you look at a grocery store website instead of your emails.

 I tried to setup Apple mail to work with Gmail but it is a nightmare because of their custom IMAP implementation.

-I should be able to find something that both works and can fit my very usual in my opinion requirements.
+I should be able to find something that both works and can fit my very basic in my opinion requirements.

 ## Gotta go Fast

-So I signed up for a trial on Fastmail.
-The smaller plan costs $3 per month or $30 for the year as I don't need the custom domain support.
+So I signed up for a trial on [Fastmail](https://ref.fm/u24239032).
+The standard plan costs $3 per month or $30 for the year as I don't need the custom domain support.

-In that price it supports [importing of my work email](https://www.fastmail.com/help/receive/fetchotheremail.html) and [sending emails](https://www.fastmail.com/help/send/identities.html) from it,
+For that price it supports [importing of my work email](https://www.fastmail.com/help/receive/fetchotheremail.html) and [sending emails](https://www.fastmail.com/help/send/identities.html) from it.

-Mail syncs with Apple mail perfectly with my work identity and all.
-I didn't like the Fastmail app a lot and prefer the native one.

-Contacts and calendars sync with iOS devices which I use seamlessly and the setup wizard was great.
-No need for apps.
-Only CardDAV and CalDAV profiles which are open standards.
+I don't fancy the iOS app but Fastmail supports open standards perfectly.
+It syncs with Apple mail via IMAP and it supports sending from my work address.
+Contacts and calendars also sync with iOS devices perfectly and setting this up was a breeze.

-On the Windows desktop I use the web interface which is great, fast and awesome.
+On the Windows desktop I use the web interface which is awesome and fast.

 Already the experience is much better than Gmail for me.

 ## Saying HEY inside Fastmail

-Let's get some feature of HEY into Fastmail.
+Let's get some features of HEY into Fastmail.

 First **The Feed**.
-I need all newsletters to go to an IMAP folder.
+I need all newsletters to go to a specific IMAP folder.

 Fastmail has support for very powerful filters.
 More powerful than Gmail.

+HEY uses a list of senders that go to The Feed.
+As I mentioned this causes some problems and without the screener it would require a lot of work to make that list.

-A smart way to not maintain a complete list of senders that go to The Feed is to filters for the Unsubsribe Header and move those messages there on arrival.
-For that folder I set a 60 day purge policy.
-That means that after 60 days emails in The Feed are deleted.
+A smarter way is to filters for emails with the `Unsubsribe Header` and move those messages on the Feed folder on arrival.
+As a bonus, I set a 60 day purge policy for that folder to keep things neat.
+After two months.
+The News in Newsletter has expired.

-We need exceptions though.
-Basecamp, Github and other services have an Unsubscribe header for notifications.
+We need to set exceptions though.
+Basecamp, Github and other services have an Unsubscribe header for notifications but I need them to go to my Inbox.

-For those I decided to add them to the contacts and create a contact group for them.
-Then add an *if not* condition to the above filter that exempts emails from those contacts and delivers them to the Inbox.
+To combat that I add them to my contacts and to a *Notify* group.
+Then I exempt their emails from the filter and as a result they meet my Inbox.

-I also created the **Paper trail** folder.
-Everything receipt, travel or transactional I manually drop there.
-The volumes for that one are not unmanageable.
+For the **Paper trail** I created another folder.
+All receipts, travel and transactional emails I manually drop there.

-Also I created a Later folder for emails that await some action from me before responding that could take a while.
+Also I created a Later folder to put emails that I may take some time to respond to.

 Now the inbox has the important emails I deal with at the present time.
 Any new emails come there and when I have time I triage them.
 This is very easy with all the newsletters out of the way.

 ---

 After a week I can say I like my workflow better.
-I urge you to try HEY for a while if you can.
-It is a new take on email and I believe it is worth exploring.If though you like open standards and traditional powerful email that works use [this link](https://ref.fm/u24239032) to try Fastmail.
-[This link will give you 10% off your first year and some small discounts for me](https://ref.fm/u24239032).
+I urge you to try HEY if you can.
+It is a new take on email and I believe it is worth exploring.
+It helped me reconsider how I deal with email.
+If though you like open standards and traditional powerful email that works use [this link](https://ref.fm/u24239032) to try Fastmail.
+[Using it will give you 10% off your first year](https://ref.fm/u24239032) and will clip some cents from my bill.